bostonaholic/til/tr/upcase.md

 # Upcasing with `tr`

-:bulb: `tr` translates characters from one set to another.
+💡 `tr` translates characters from one set to another.

 ## Basic Usage